sonalsannigrahi/Document_Embeddings/README.md

 ## Run Experiments

-1. Change directories to the task considered, and run `prepare_embs.py` in each (alternatively, run `run_all.sh` to run for all tasks)
+1. Change directories to the task considered, and run `prepare_embs.py` in each directory
-2.
+2. In case there are library issues, install via pip any missing libraries/modules on your end

+### ML-Doc

+1. Follow instructions are < link > to process MLDoc Data
+2. Once ready, load the LASER Encoders and store data in designated directories
+3. Set directories in the file compute_embs.py
+4. Once ready, run sent_classif.py to run the 2 layer MLP classifier.

+### CANTEMIST/ICD Code

+1. Run prepare_embs.py to prepare the embeddings
+2. Next, run sentence_classif.py which outputs the accuracy matrix as well (simialr to MLDoc)

+### WMT2016- Bilingual Doc-Alignment

+1. First, get data from the WMT Task
+2. Run doc_align.py to process the data
+3.